glenn-mcguinness/gene_machine/FinalProposalFeb/FinalProposal.02.md

 Proposal
 --------

-The following proposal is meant to give an outline of our project with an introduction, objectives, description of the data, proposed major analysis, and a breakdown of assigned tasks.
+The following proposal outlines our project with an introduction, objectives, description of the data, proposed major analysis, and a breakdown of assigned tasks.

 ### Abstract

-The plant cell wall determines cell shape, rigidity, and architecture ultimately affecting the mechanical strength of the tissues.
-There are two general types of cell walls, primary cell walls, formed and modified in growing cells, and secondary cell walls, laid down after the cell has stopped growing in some cell types as a process of cell differentiation influencing both mechanical strength and permeability to water.
-In particular a majority of secondary cell walls are found in cells specialized in conducting fluids, such as water transportation.
+The plant cell wall determines cell shape, rigidity, and architecture, which ultimately affects the mechanical strength of the tissues.
+There are two general types of cell walls: primary cell walls, formed and modified in growing cells, and secondary cell walls, laid down after the cell has stopped growing in some cell types as a process of cell differentiation.
+Secondary cell walls influence both mechanical strength and permeability to water.
+In particular, a majority of secondary cell walls are found in cells specialized for conducting fluids, such as water transportation.
 A common example of highly visible secondary cell walls is wood, where the cells have died but the secondary cell wall remains.
-More specifically, metaxylem, protoxylem, and interfasicular fibers are water conducting cell types with secondary cell walls that are commonly studied in arabidopsis (figure 1).
+More specifically, metaxylem, protoxylem, and interfasicular fibers are water conducting cell types with secondary cell walls that are commonly studied in *Arabidopsis* (figure 1).

 ![Differentiation of pre xylem cells](https://bit.ly/2Bo7QNr)